 All athletic department procedures will be outlined by the Athletic Department Handbook, distributed to all athletes prior to the start of practice and competition play.
-Disciplinary actions imposed by the coach / Athletic Director does not supersede disciplinary action imposed by the Vice President of Students / Enrollment Management.
+Disciplinary actions imposed by the coach / Director of Athletics does not supersede disciplinary action imposed by the Vice President of Students / Enrollment Management.